QuickBooks Blog

 • Establishes accountability: Assigning goals to team members promotes accountability by clearly designating responsibility for working toward specific goals.

-Focusing on creating measurable business goals will also help provide a road map to a long-term mission or vision and contribute to the growth of a successful business.
+Creating measurable business goals will also help align your team members behind a long-term mission and vision.
+Shared goals brings joint understanding and helps and contribute to the growth of a successful business.

 How to set business goals

-Setting goals solely for the sake of having an objective is unlikely to lead you to success.
-There are steps you can take to establish measurable business goals that have a significant impact on your business.
+Here are steps you can take to establish measurable business goals that have a significant impact on your business:

 The five steps to setting realistic goals.